hippolytej/BDPA_Assign2_HJACOME/README.md

 ![becausewhynot.jpg](figures/becausewhynot.jpg)

+The goal of this project is to use Hadoop MapReduce to find pairs of similar documents.

 ## Pre-processing step
-The goal is to pre-process the document corpus of pg100.txt (from http://www.gutenberg.org/cache/epub/100/pg100.txt) to have only lines of unique words sorted by global frequency, excluding stopwords and clear of special characters.
+In this preliminary step we process the document corpus of pg100.txt (from http://www.gutenberg.org/cache/epub/100/pg100.txt) to have only lines of unique words sorted by global frequency, excluding stopwords and clear of special characters.
 These preprocessed lines will later on be considered as documents for set similarity joins.

 To achieve this pre-processing step, we call on the ``stopwords.csv`` file from assignment 1 as well as the ``wordcount.txt`` file from assignment 0.
 We also implement a counter that fetches the total number of lines and saves it on HDFS.

 ### Method
 Our approach is the following:
-- Main: After having declared a custom counter for the number of lines, the main class runs the Hadoop jobs, and saves the output of the counter of HDFS.
+- Main: After having declared a custom counter for the number of lines, the main class runs the Hadoop jobs, and saves the output of the counter in a text file on HDFS.
-- Mapper: first we implement a ``setup`` class that reads the ``stopwords.csv`` file and stores the words in a single string.
+- Mapper: first we implement a ``setup`` class that reads the ``stopwords.csv`` file and stores its items in a single string.
 Since the default key used by the mapper is the byte offset to the input line, we then create our own ``lineNumber`` variable that is incremented at each call and used as the output key.
 Finally the `mapper` writes a key-word pair for each word based on the aformentionned conditions.
 - Reducer: first we implement a ``setup`` class that reads the ``wordcount.txt`` file and stores its (word, count) pairs in a hashmap.
 For each key, the ``reducer`` then sorts the values (here, the filterd words of a line) using the wordcount hashmap, and saves them in a string that is eventually outputed in Text format.

 #### Main